ManimCommunity/manim/README.md

 ## Installation

-`manim` requires a few dependencies that must be installed prior to using it.
+Manim requires a few dependencies that must be installed prior to using it.
 Please visit the [documentation](https://manimce.readthedocs.io/en/latest/installation.html) and follow the appropriate instructions for your operating system.

 Once the dependencies have been installed, run the following in a terminal window: